Palate Crashers (Miami, FL)

 My Oldest friend and business partner Javier Duran turned me on to a local grower so we visited his house where he had a whole Carolina reaper plant growing in his front yard.

 After 20 minutes of pain from sampling a pepper; I had asked the owner if I could purchase some, then he gave me about 10 Carolina reapers free of charge.
 Later on that day I began experimenting with the peppers and mangos I picked from Javi’s backyard.

 We begin with first de-seeding the peppers, and I’ve got to say the most necessary tool here is gloves.
-The second time this recipe was attempted we didn't even wear any gloves; and we didn't realize how bad of an idea that was until afterwards.
+The second time this recipe was attempted we didn't even wear any gloves, and we didn't realize how bad of an idea that was until afterward.

-The process includes making mango puree, behind-the bar style; afterwards I make a salsa consisting of shallots, garlic, cilantro, half about 1/4 an orange pepper and Carolina Reapers.
+The process includes making mango puree, behind-the-bar style; afterward, I make a salsa consisting of shallots, garlic, cilantro, half about 1/4 an orange pepper and Carolina Reapers.
 Spiced with Salt & cumin.
-The whole mix is boiled under water for about ten minutes.
-In an attempt to bring out the taste of the reapers the peppers are shocked under ice water first and then cut down with half an orange bell-pepper.
+The whole mix is boiled underwater for about ten minutes.
+In an attempt to bring out the taste of the reapers the peppers are shocked under ice water first and then cut down with half an orange bell pepper.

-Unfortunately the local supply of Carolina reapers in Miami has disappeared (to our knowledge), we have been using dried Carolina reapers delivered to us via. mail.
+Unfortunately, the local supply of Carolina reapers in Miami has disappeared (to our knowledge), we have been using dried Carolina reapers delivered to us via. mail.
 Although I would rather use & grow my own peppers.
-There is a process of re-hyraiting the peppers.
+There is a process of re-hydrating the peppers.
 We also always shock the peppers under ice water for about an hour; this helps balance the flavor and reduce some heat.

 , where we talk about what makes a good reaper mash.
 There are also a number of Florida craft hot sauce profiles that are always opens for giving advice finding local ingredients.